Public policy: Policy design

-Nevertheless, policy design is elemental for the succession of public policy, with it comes intricate and multi-level approaches but it is necessary for good, careful policy design to be considered before implementing the policy.
+Nevertheless, policy design is essential to the success of public policy; it entails intricate, multi-level approaches, and sound, careful design must be considered before implementing the policy.

 Data-driven policy

 Data-driven policy is a policy designed by a government based on existing data, evidence, rational analysis and use of information technology to crystallize problems and highlight effective solutions.
 Data-driven policy making aims to make use of data and collaborate with citizens to co-create policy.
 Policy makers can now make use of new data sources and technological developments like Artificial Intelligence to gain new insights and make policy decisions which contribute to societal development.

-In the 2020s, policymakers will use data for policies and public service design, while responding to citizen engagement demands.
-The Anticipatory Governance model is particularly important when considering the sheer amount of data available.
+In the 2020s, policymakers will use data to inform policy and public service design while responding to demands for citizen engagement.
+The Anticipatory Governance model is particularly important given the sheer volume of available data.
 In terms of using new technology to collect, analyze, and disseminate data, governments are only just beginning to utilize data science for policy implementation.
-With new technologies implemented in government administration, a more complete visualization of current problems will emerge, allowing for more precision in targeted policy-making.
+With new technologies implemented in government administration, a more complete visualization of current problems will emerge, allowing for more precision in targeted policymaking.
 Data science involves the transformation, analysis, visualization, and presentation of data, and potentially improve the quality of life and society by providing a more informational environment for public debate and political decision-making.
-Some examples of utilizing data science in public policy making are resource optimization, improving current public services, and fraud and error mitigation.
+Some examples of using data science in public policymaking include optimizing resources, improving public services, and mitigating fraud and errors.

-Data sets rarely merge between government agencies or within agencies or countries' governments.
+Data sets rarely merge between government agencies, within agencies, or across countries' governments.
 This is beginning to change with the COVID-19 pandemic spreading globally in early 2020.
-Forecasting and creating data models to prevent the propagation of the virus has become a vital approach for policy makers in governments around the world.
+Forecasting and creating data models to prevent the propagation of the virus has become a vital approach for policymakers in governments around the world.

 User-centered policy design

 User-centered policies are policies that are designed and implemented with the end-users, or those who are impacted by the policy, as co-designers.
 Policymakers using this design process utilize users' knowledge of their lived experiences.
-This can allow for policymakers focus on including both comprehensiveness and comprehension within policies to aid in clarity for end-users, such as workers or organizations.
+This can allow policymakers to focus on including both comprehensiveness and comprehension within policies to aid in clarity for end-users, such as workers or organizations.